LeGlue Update: How Our Online Presence Grew Revenue To $18K/Month

 This is a follow up story for LeGlue LLC.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey everyone, I am Tripp Phillips, the inventor, and owner of Le-Glue LLC.
 I am 15 and a Freshman at Dalton High where I play baseball and golf, and I am learning how to drive!!
 I have a sister Allee who is in the 8th grade and is my business partner.
 We were on Shark Tank Episode 1 Season 10 where I chose Kevin O’Leary (Mr. Wonderful) to join us in our venture.
 I am one of the youngest patent holders in the history of US patents, receiving our patent and trademarks at the age of 10 for my product Le-Glue, the only water releasable adhesive designed to hold building bricks together.